Saaroa language: Grammatical profile

 In Saaroa, reduplication is a very productive morphological process.
 Exactly the same morphological process may apply to a dynamic verb and an adjectival element within a predicate.
-For example, when undergoing reduplication, both adjectival elements and dynamic verbs can have 'progressive', 'continuous', intensification (or 'iteration')', 'diminutive' and 'collectivity' meanings.
+For example, when undergoing reduplication, both adjectival elements and dynamic verbs can have 'progressive', 'continuous', 'intensification' (or 'iteration'), 'diminutive' and 'collectivity' meanings.

 In Saaroa, nouns are subsumed under several grammatical subclasses according to their morphological/syntactic possibilities correlating with semantic properties of their referents (i) common nouns, (ii) kinship terms, (iii) human nouns and nonhuman nouns, (iv) person names, (v) locative nouns and (vi) temporal nouns.
 These classes may overlap; accordingly, a noun can fall in more than one class.

 Similarly, verbs are subsumed under several grammatical subclasses according to the morphological/syntactic possibilities correlating with semantic properties of the referents: (i) transitivity classes, (ii) stative verbs, and (iii) adverbial verbs.
 All the classes may overlap; accordingly, a verb can fall into more than one class.

 In Saaroa, the functional possibilities of adjectival elements typically include being modifiers to a head noun in an NP and heads of an intransitive predicate.

 When it comes to word order, Saaroa is basically a predicate-initial language.
-The irrealis Actor Voice verb muacekehle 'will return' appears before the Subject argument kana'ana '(s)he'.
+The irrealis Actor Voice verb muacekehle 'will return' appears before the Subject argument kanaʾana '(s)he'.
 Moreover, the basic word order is Verb-Actor-Theme.
 For example, the nominative Actor argument of an Actor Voice Construction (e.g., mairange 'sweet potato').
 Similalrly, the nominative Theme argument of a Patient Voice construction must follow the genitive Actor argument.